silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/common/covid19rules.md

-## General Rules
+### General Rules

-- All persons are required to wear appropriate masks whenever they are inside FEUP premises.
+- All persons are required to wear appropriate masks whenever they are within FEUP premises.
 - Desinfection materials will be provided for students to clean their keyboard and mouse when using a FEUP computer in class.
-- Besides the personal protection materials offered at FEUP, students should feel free to bring their own desinfectants if they want.
+	- Besides the personal protection materials offered at FEUP, students are feel free to bring their own desinfectants if they want.

-## Classes: Remote or in person?
+### Classes: Remote or in person?

 The FEUP Direction has specified the following rules: